 - Either recently completed or currently be pursuing a Master’s degree that is related to one or more of the three Metcalf program areas (i.e. urban planning, public policy, community development, arts administration, environmental studies, systems thinking, etc.) Also acceptable is a completed undergraduate degree with equivalent work experience.

 - Exceptional administration and coordination skills

 - Strong verbal and written communication skills

 - Excellent organizational and interpersonal skills

 - Good attention to detail

 - The ability to plan, take initiative, take direction, and to work independently

-- Demonstrated ability to work under pressure and to meet deadlines
+- Demonstrated ability to work under pressure, multi-task, and to meet deadlines

 - Work and/or volunteer experience with non-profits related to one or more of the three Metcalf program areas